 Upon a grantee's Voluntary Retirement, the RSUs scheduled to vest between and including the date of such retirement and December 31 of the second year following the year in which the retirement occurs shall accelerate to vest immediately.
 If the grantee terminates his or her employment or relationship as a consultant with Amgen or an affiliate due to death or disability and has been employed for less than five full years, the RSUs scheduled to vest between and including the date of such death or disability and December 31 in the first year following such termination, shall accelerate to vest immediately.
-If the grantee terminates his or her employment or relationship as a consultant with Amgen or an affiliate due to death or disability and been employment or relationship as a consultant with Amgen or an affiliate due to death or disability and has been employment or relationship as a consultant with Amgen or an affiliate due to death or disability and has been employment or relationship as a consultant with Amgen or an affiliate due to death or disability and has been employed for five or more years, the RSUs scheduled to vest between and including the date of such death or disability and December 31 in the second year following such termination, shall accelerate to vest immediately.
+If the grantee terminates his or her employment or relationship as a consultant with Amgen or an affiliate due to death or disability and has been employed for five or more years, the RSUs scheduled to vest between and including the date of such death or disability and December 31 in the second year following such termination, shall accelerate to vest immediately.